- Dan Riggan, MA, LPC Clinical Director

 body and soul to achieve ultimate health.
 Lori has also provided mindfulness-based therapy for

 individuals within the criminal justice system.
 Her compassionate approach often draws on the

 natural world as a source of healing and a means to explore one's true self.
 When not working,

 she enjoys CrossFit, cycling, hiking, and camping with her family and dogs.

 Originally from the Black Hills of South Dakota, Katie completed her B.S. in Fine Art at the University of Oregon.
 Inspired by a creative and holistic approach to psychotherapy, Katie moved to Boulder where she received her Master's in Transpersonal Art Therapy from Naropa University.
-She also has intensive training in EMDR, addictions counseling, and Dialectical Behavior Therapy.
+She also has intensive training in addictions counseling, Dialectical Behavior Therapy, and treating trauma using EMDR and body-centered psychotherapy.
 Katie describes Art Therapy as a modality that helps her clients gain greater clarity of values and move past areas in their life that feel stuck.
 She finds making art creates space to be with things in our lives requiring attention: the decision we are afraid to make, the feeling that is hard to name, or the issue that keeps returning.
 Often times making art can serve as an accurate reflection and acknowledgment of the artist, helping to honor one's unique identity.
 Katie enjoys working with people from a diversity of backgrounds and cultures, a value derived from her time spent traveling the world, engaging in service projects, and making art.
 Her clinical background includes counseling work with adopted youth, teens in wilderness settings, and in residential treatment.
-Katie also uses art therapy, in her private practice, to work with adults and families who have experienced domestic violence.
-With her free time, Katie loves being in nature, camping, climbing and kayaking.
+Katie also uses art therapy and trauma work, in her private practice, to work with adults and families.
+With her free time, Katie loves being in nature, camping, climbing and adventuring with her dog Luna.